A Northampton Mason has been a living statute in Trafalgar Square.

 WBro Trevor Sherman (of Pomfret Lodge No 360 and Eleanor Cross Chapter No 1764) perched alone on top of the 25 foot high Fourth Plinth in the north-west of Trafalgar Square, in central London.

-Each hour, 24 hours a day, for 100 days between July and October 2009 a different person appeared on the Plinth.
+It had been empty for many years but was used for specially commissioned highly individual artworks.
+Each hour, 24 hours a day, for 100 days between July and October 2009 a different person appeared on the Plinth. |

 Bro Trevor was that specially commissioned artwork between 1 am and 2 am on Monday 17 August.
 He therefore had 60 (not 15) minutes of fame in occupying the Plinth.